428 Results

 CheerOur goal is to provide fun, accessible, and positive youth sports experiences by emphasizing fundamentals and the spirit of the game, as well as sportsmanship, personal development and athletic growth.Category -

 Cleveland Fencing AcademyActive FunCleveland Fencing Academy is a 7800 sq ft state-of-the-art fencing and sports facility for kids/adults right in Beachwood.
 With 17 Olympic sized fencing strips, CFA is the largest and most recognized foil and saber fencing program in the state of Ohio.
 Get plugged into the oldest modern Olympic sport and become competitive on a regional, national and international level!
 Unique opportunity in the Cleveland area!
 All equipment provided by the club.
-OCER does not provide transportation to or from this class.Winter 2026 -
+OCER does not provide transportation to or from this class.Spring/Summer 2026 -